atlopes/calendar/DOCUMENTATION.md

 - **`DaysDifference (CalYearOrDate AS Integer, CalMonth AS Integer, CalDay AS Integer) AS Number`** -- Returns the difference, in days, between current calendar date and some other calendar date
 - **`FromJulian (JulianDate AS Number)`**
--- Sets the current calendar date corresponding to `m.JulianDate`(a Julian Day Number)
+-- Sets the current calendar date corresponding to `m.JulianDate` (a Julian Day Number)
 - **`FromSystem ()`**
 -- Sets the current calendar date from the current system date (that is, `DATE()`)
 - **`FromSystem (SystemDate AS DateOrDatetime)`**
--- Sets the current calendar date from a `m.SystemData`(a Date or Datetime value)
+-- Sets the current calendar date from a `m.SystemDate` (a Date or Datetime value)
 - **`GetLocale (Term AS String) AS String`**
 -- Returns a string for a specific `m.Term` in the locale vocabulary
 - **`Init ()`**